Where smart software meets expert accounting.

 This covers you if a client suffers financial loss as a result of your professional advice or service.
 For example, it could protect you against a compensation claim from a client for negligence or mistakes, covering the potentially expensive legal costs.

-It’s not required by law but is recommended for more risky professions, as it will basically cover you for any mistakes you might make.
+Professional Indemnity Insurance is not required by law but is recommended for more risky professions, as it will basically cover you for any mistakes you might make.

 Public Liability Insurance

 Although not required by law, this kind of insurance is essential if members of the public will be interacting with your company in some way - from customers receiving deliveries, to clients visiting your office or work premises.
 If you work from home and meet clients at your home office then you should also consider getting this insurance.
-A policy will cover you if someone is injured in some way by your business, or if you damage third party property when carrying out work.
+A Public Liability Insurance policy will cover you if someone is injured in some way by your business, or if you damage third party property when carrying out work.

 Employers’ Liability Insurance